 Engagement rings with skinny bands.

-Thin band engagement rings suit petite and slender fingers.
+Thin band engagement rings are ideal for petite and slender fingers.
 At the same time, a narrow shank often enhances the size of the diamond, gemstone or setting.

 Typical widths for engagement rings.

 Most engagement ring bands typically measure 2.5mm in width.
-Slim bands typically measure between 1.5mm to 2mm in width by comparison.
+Slim bands usually measure between 1.5mm and 2mm in width by comparison.

-We recommend a shank with a width of no less than 1.5mm due to the risk of bending or distortion due to its reduced strength.
+We recommend a shank with a width of at least 1.5mm to minimise the risk of bending or distortion due to its reduced strength.

 Thin or thick engagement ring designs.